Moisi Golemi

 Moisi Arianiti, also known as Moisi Golemi and Moisi of Dibra (Moisiu i Dibrës), was an Albanian nobleman and a commander of the League of Lezhë.
-From late 1443 until early 1444 he captured all Ottoman holdings in the area of Dibër region.
+From late 1443 until early 1444 he captured all Ottoman holdings in the Dibër region.
 For a brief period in the 1450s he joined the Ottomans, but soon abandoned them and returned to the League.
-He died in 1465, when he was executed publicly in Constantinople after being captured by the Ottoman army.
+In 1465, he was publicly executed in Constantinople after being captured by the Ottoman army at the Battle of Vajkal.

 Family

 Born in the vicinity of modern Elbasan, he was the son of Muzakë Arianiti, son of Komnen Arianiti and brother of Gjergj Arianiti.
-His mother was a noblewoman named Goisava, after whom Gjergj Arianiti's second born daughter was named.
-In 1445 he married Zanfina Muzaka after her divorce with Karl Muzakë Thopia, who went on to marry Skanderbeg's sister Mamica Kastrioti.
+His mother was a noblewoman named Goisava, after whom Gjergj Arianiti's second-born daughter was named.
+In 1445 he married Zanfina Muzaka after her divorce from Karl Muzakë Thopia, who went on to marry Skanderbeg's sister Mamica Kastrioti.
 The couple had two children.
 His son Çezar Arianiti (Cesare Comnino Arianiti) had one daughter named Giovanna Comminata, who lived in Naples and was married to patrician Paulo Brancaccio.
 His daughter Despina was married to Stanisha Konti, son of Vrana Konti, and had two daughters.
 The eldest named Andronika, became a lady-in-waiting to Christina of Denmark in Milan, and married a nobleman from the Corte family in Pavia.
 Their cousin-in law Francesca of Montferrat, wife of Constantine Arianiti, was Christina's chief lady-in waiting and later royal governess to her daughters.
 Despina's other daughter married Carlo Minutolo, with whom she had Lord Tommaso Minutolo, a nobleman in Capuana.